FAQ's

 The shipping of a complete contract over a predetermined time period, often with oversize cargo, usually involving door to door logistics arrangements.

-at are the oversize cargo shipping options?
+what are the oversize cargo shipping options?

 Flat Rack containers, Open Top containers, cargo packed in cases on non-containerised vessels, mafi trailers on a Ro Ro vessel.